2005 UK Championship: Final

 In the afternoon session both players shared the match's first six frames with a break of 111 from Ding in the third.
 In frame seven Ding retook the lead with a break of 81 and he established a two frame lead after Davis missed a straightforward red ball shot to a corner pocket to end the first session 5–3 ahead.
 In the evening session Davis conceded 33 points in fouls but was still in contention until he was out of position on a run of 40 and Ding took frame nine after 38 minutes.
 Davis received a reprieve from Ding after missing a simple pink ball shot to claim frame ten, but he missed a blue ball to the middle pocket while on a break of 39 in the eleventh because he concentrated solely on manoeuvring the cue ball.
 It allowed Ding to produce a 77 clearance and he followed it with 52 and 78 runs in the 12th frame to lead 8–4 at the mid-session interval.
 When play resumed Davis made a break of 72 to lower his deficit but Ding immediately re-established a four-frame advantage in frame 14.
 A break of 74 enabled Ding to lead frame 15 as Ding could not land the required snookers needed.
 At 9–6 Davis played a poor positional shot on the green ball and Ding cleared the table up to the pink ball to win the match and the tournament.

 After the match Ding spoke through an interpreter to thank the audience for their support, "This is the second-most important ranking tournament, so it is a great pleasure to win it.
 York is a big step for me.
 I've gained loads of confidence and experience here."
 He also said that he felt additional pressure than in the China Open but spoke of his hope that more Chinese players would venture to England to play snooker.
-Davis praised Ding's playing style and spoke of his expectation that more Chinese players would take up snooker, "Ding was stronger than me throughout the final and played great.
-He deserved to win.
-He played some really good stuff.
-He produced some excellent safety shots and strong break-building.
-I expect more players from China will emerge on the back of this.
-Some very good players are already coming through there."
+Davis praised Ding's playing style and spoke of his expectation that more Chinese players would take up snooker, "Ding was stronger than me throughout the final and played great".
+He also said that he deserved to win the final and that additional players from "China will emerge on the back of this".